ianforcements/ianforcements.github.io/_posts/2018-02-12-virtualbox-packet-capture.markdown

 ---
 I'm starting this blog to, amongst other purposes, document some things I have to spend any meaningful about of time searching for.
 Hopefully these entries will be able to save time for someone!

 Another thing I'm doing in 2018 is writing a rudimentary DHCP server, for fun and learning.
 This lead me to wonder, what do DHCP packets actually look like in the wild?
-What better way to see this than spin up a VM and watch the packets as the guest wakes up!
+What better way to see this than to spin up a VM and watch the packets as the guest wakes up!

 I initially thought I'd have to do some black magic using wireshark but it turns out VirtualBox has this feature built in - you have to use VBoxManage however, this being the CLI for Virtualbox.